rderooy/dosbox-x-wiki/Guide:Installing-DOS-4.md.md

-## Creating a MS-DOS 4.0x HDD image
+## Overview
+This applies to
+- Microsoft MS-DOS 4.00
+  - GRAPHICS upgraded with EGA/VGA support
+  - New DOS Shell
+- Microsoft MS-DOS 4.01
+- IBM PC-DOS 4.00
+- IBM PC-DOS 4.01

-First of all, consider if you really, really want to use MS-DOS 4.x as it was considered a very buggy release.
+First of all, consider if you really, really want to use DOS 4.x as it was considered a very buggy release.
 If you decide to continue with a full install, and you have the choice, do yourself a favour and use the 3.5" version as it will minimize the amount of disk swapping required.

-MS-DOS 4.0x on 5.25" media consists of the following six disks
+MS-DOS 4.0x on 5.25" 360KB media consists of the following six diskettes
- - Install
- - Select
- - Operating 1
- - Operating 2
- - Operating 3
- - Shell
+- Install, Select, Operating 1, Operating 2, Operating 3, Shell

-MS-DOS 4.0x on 3.5" media consists of the following three disks
+MS-DOS 4.0x on 3.5" 720KB media consists of the following three diskettes
- - Setup
+- Setup, Operating, Shell

+PC-DOS 4.0x on 3.5" 720KB media consists of the following two diskettes
- - Operating
+- Install, Operating
- - Shell

 OEM versions could have additional disks such as a Diagnostic disk.

-- Like DOS 3.3 before it, MS-DOS 4.0x supports primary, extended and logical partitions.
+- Like DOS 3.3 before it, DOS 4.0x supports primary, extended and logical partitions.
 However, DOSBox-X has only limited support for extended and logical partitions.
 You can create them, and when you boot your DOS image, you can access them.
 But when you ``IMGMOUNT`` the image in DOSBox-X, the integrated DOS will only be able to access the primary partition.
+As such it is recommended to only create a single DOS partition per disk image, and if you need more space to create more disk images.

 - Be sure to use the -NOFS flag when creating an image with DOSBos's ``IMGMAKE``.
-If you don't, it will create a partitioned and formatted HDD image, which is incompatible with MS-DOS 4.0x.
-The MS-DOS 4.0x installer will not offer the option to install to the HDD.
+If you don't, it will create a partitioned and formatted HDD image, which is incompatible with DOS 4.0x.
+The DOS 4.0x installer will not offer the option to install to the HDD.
 And if you manually SYS the drive, it will not boot from it.

-- MS-DOS 4.0x supports HDDs up to 4,095MB.
+- DOS 4.0x supports HDDs up to 4,095MB.
 It is also supposed to support a primary partition up to 2,047MB and a logical partition of 2,048MB.
 But creating partitions that large will result in numerous problems, typically in ``FORMAT`` giving a "Divide overflow" error.
 The solution, assuming your only going to have a single primary partition, is to create a HDD image no larger then 2014MB.

+## Creating a MS-DOS 4.0x HDD image

 In these examples we still use a 32MB HDD.